Object tracking with computer vision – types and business use cases

 One of the scientific techniques dealing with image and video analysis is object tracking, which falls under the umbrella of computer vision.

 Computer vision is a subset of computer science that, simply put, allows computers to see, comprehend, and analyze visual data.
-With computer vision, a machine can perform tasks such as image classification, facial recognition, object detection, and, of course, object tracking.
+With computer vision, a machine can perform tasks such as image recognition and image classification, facial recognition, object detection, and, of course, object tracking.

 Let’s talk about what computer vision object tracking is, how it works, and why your business should develop an object tracking solution.